kang9366/R/README.md

 # R
-Studying data analysis with R
+Studying data analysis and visualization with R